egordorichev/BurningKnight/item_ideas.md

 * biome locked items? (spawn only in certaint biome, for example honeycomb only in jungle)
 * items to apply slowness (from projectiles and arc), broken armor

+* decoy
+* follows you but shoots opposite direction
+* follows you autoshoots close-by enemies
+* rocket: pereodicaly detaches from following and shoots at a random enemy. gravitates to enemies
+* teleports randomly and shoots (while rotating around)
+* bigger bomb explosion radius
+* double shot
+* tripple shot
+* tripple shot but accuracy down

 # passive

 * pet, eats hearts gives soul hearts